Google-Developer-Student-Club-KPI/CODE_OF_CONDUCT/README.md

 If for any reason, you feel unsafe, unwelcome or uncomfortable as a result of an interaction within the Campus Experts program, ways to report the incident and get support are listed below

--   Contact @juanpflores & the Education team at education@github.com
+-   Contact the our lead at junkjuk5645@gmail.com